What Are the 12 Steps of Recovery?

 12. Having had a spiritual awakening as the result of these steps, we tried to carry this message to others suffering from addiction and to practice these principles in all our affairs.

-Find What You Need at Red Oak Recovery®
+Get the Help You Need at Red Oak Recovery® Today

 Red Oak Recovery® offers a comprehensive addiction program that includes the 12 steps as well as other evidence-based treatment modalities.
 Our program is individualized to meet the unique needs of each client.
 We also offer a wide range of amenities and services to support our clients in their journey to recovery.
-Contact us at 866.457.7590 today and learn more.
+Call us at 866.457.7590 today or use our online contact form to learn more.